EWNB/attiny13-2wire-lights/README.md

 Repeat this fast enough, say 4000 times a second, and to the human eye it appears that all the LEDs are shining bright.
 Mutual or opposing dimming/flashing/pulsing of the two groups can be achieved by carefully adjusting the proportion of time spent in one of these three states.

-## Circuit V1
+## Old Circuit - V1

 Here is my first circuit.
-It works reasonably well, but has a few things that could be improved.
+It worked reasonably well, but had a few things that could be improved.

 ![A circuit diagram depicting a 4.5V battery, power switch, decoupling capacitor, some mode-select switches between pull-ups and weaker pull-downs, a variable resistor in series with one leg of two-wire fairy lights, and all connected to an ATTINY13A micro-controller](circuit-v1.svg)